-The dough is super soft and fluffy.
-A filling of cinnamon, brown sugar, and softened butter adds the perfect amount of caramelized sweetness and spice.
-And the raisins add a fruity pop of flavor in each bite, since they're kneaded into the dough rather than just spread out in the filling.
+The yeast dough is suuuper soft and fluffy, and a filling of cinnamon, brown sugar, and butter adds the perfect amount of caramelized sweetness + spice.
+And make sure you use softened butter rather than melted butter, which helps it stay inside the bun, rather than leak out everywhere as it bakes.
+Finally, raisins add a fruity pop of flavor in every single bite, since they're kneaded directly into the dough, rather than just spread out on the the filling.

-My Dad is the master of cinnamon rolls.
-He began practicing and perfecting his recipe when he was in 8th grade!
 His secret to the best cinnamon rolls is to soak the raisins before adding them to the dough.
-This helps the cinnamon rolls stay moist, and the raisins will burst in your mouth with their fruity juicy goodness.
+This plumps them up, so you get juicy pops of flavor, rather than shriveled, dry raisins in your bread.
+This also helps your baked buns stay moist, and the raisins will burst in your mouth with their fruity-juicy-goodness.

 - Raisins - I usually use regular (dark purple) raisins, but you could also use golden raisins or other dried fruit like cranberries or chopped dates.